check-spelling/check-spelling-docs/Event-descriptions.md

 ### Suggestions for candidate pattern matching paths-of-checked-files.txt

-* You can download the sarif json and open it to identify the matched file.
+* You can download the SARIF json and open it to identify the matched file.
 * You can use [Looking for items locally] to generate a `$files` environment variable and dump that to a file.
 If you search that file using a case-sensitive regular expression for the suggested pattern, you should be able to identify the file.
 * Often files that match patterns themselves are worth excluding, so you might consider adding the pattern or a variation to [`excludes`|Configuration Examples: excludes] instead of [`patterns`|Configuration Examples: patterns]